mienaikoe/ziyu/Chapters/Chapter1.md

-  Kip was reading his day's plans in the same spot we had left him.
-He looked up, and took one glance at me.
+  Kip was going over his schedule of patients in the same spot we had left him.
+He looked up and took a glance at me, burying his head in the schedule again.

   "Mel got you down?"